stjudecloud/university/docs/visualization-community/data-manage/index.md

 * The <file> key is only for internal St. Jude users to access the HPC within the <tp> directory.
 !!!

-Follow the below tutorials if you want to upload data to DNAnexus.
+Follow the below tutorials if you want to upload data to DNAnexus:
 * if you have your data stored in DNAnexus, go [here](https://university.stjude.cloud/docs/genomics-platform/managing-data/upload-dnanexus/).
 * if you have your data stored on your local and want to upload to DNAnexus, go [here](https://university.stjude.cloud/docs/genomics-platform/managing-data/upload-local/).

 !!!warning
 You must follow the below tutorial to extend your links after you upload your data.
-Otherwise the links in DNAnexus are available for 24h only.
+Otherwise, the links in DNAnexus are available for 24h only and therefore your visualization will not render after that allotted time.
 !!!

 # Accessing DNAnexus from the command line (to extend your file duration)
-First you will want to check if you have python installed.
+First, you will want to check if you have python installed.
 ```JS
 python --version
 ```